Windsor, Berkshire

 The population falling within the Union at the 1831 census had been 15,986 — ranging from Thorpe (population 455) to New Windsor with Dedworth (5,328).
 The average annual poor-rate expenditure for the period 1832-34 had been £8,368.

 The Windsor Union was the last of the Unions to be formed in Berkshire, some delay having been caused by local party politics.
 Some strongly Tory parishes around Windsor objected to being united with the parish of New Windsor which was noted for its highly radical leanings.
-The dispute was resolved by the addition of further parishes from Surrey.
+The dispute was resolved by the addition of two parishes from Surrey.

 Shortly after its opening, Prince Albert paid a visit to the new workhouse.
 Although his visit was apparently unexpected, and few preparations had been made to receive him, he was said to have expressed himself highly delighted at the admirable arrangements throughout the extensive building.
 Queen Victoria herself visited the workhouse on 21st March 1864.
 In a tour lasting ninety minutes, she visited all the wards, the chapel, and finally the board-room where she signed a book.

 At the central door we are met by a porter, who communicates to the master of the workhouse our wish to see the building.
 We are shown into a neat room (that on the right of the door); the opposite room is the master's office.
 The inmates have recently dined.
 We taste the food which has constituted their meal; and we acknowledge that the suet pudding, the bread, and the cheese are, in quality, equal to what may be found in the larders of the wealthiest.
 But then, the quantity?
-How many poor children get up hungry from this scanty meal ?
+How many poor children get up hungry from this scanty meal?
 How many aged persons want some comforts besides soup, and gruel, and pudding, and boiled beef?
-We have been taught, very industriously, to think that there is a pinching dietary in these workhouses; and though the food is unquestionably good, is there enough of it ?
+We have been taught, very industriously, to think that there is a pinching dietary in these workhouses; and though the food is unquestionably good, is there enough of it?
 Such thoughts must cross the mind of the stranger who has heard of anti-poor-law orators and writers.
 But there may still be a great deal of misery though the rooms are cheerful, light, airy, clean even to a Dutch housewife's cleanliness.
 Let us proceed.
 The men's dining-rooms on the left of the centre are empty.
 We go onward to their sitting-rooms, which communicate with yards or courts, in front and behind.
 The men are separated into two classes — the able-bodied, and the aged and infirm; and each have their allotted stations.
 The old and infirm are quietly sitting after their meal, — some in the bright sunshine, some in their ward.
 A few are reading.
 The able bodied (at this season a small number) have gone to their allotted work, either in the garden, or in picking oakum, or in cleaving wood, or, if they practise any trade of general utility, such as that of the tailor or shoemaker, in labouring for the common benefit.
 The boys are with the schoolmaster.
 We see here a healthy set of lads, well clothed, perfectly clean, with smiling and assured faces, learning to read, to write, to cipher, under the direction of an intelligent young man, who looks, in the performance of his duty, as active and cheerful as the boys themselves.
 We proceed up stairs to the sleeping-rooms.
 The whole upper range of the building, which is about three hundred and sixty feet long, is a series of rooms, accessible by several staircases, but communicating, in their entire length, with the master's and matron's apartments in the centre.
 These rooms, as the lower rooms, are subdivided into the bed-rooms of the able-bodied men, the aged, the infirm, and the boys.
 On the opposite side of the central building are the sleeping-rooms of the aged and infirm women, the able-bodied, and the girls.
 Throughout the entire range each has a separate bed; and in looking at these beds (and we were invited to a careful examination of them), it is impossible to doubt that the most vigilant cleanliness presides over the establishment.
 The ventilation of these sleeping-rooms is perfect.
 Upon descending into the ground-floor on the right of the centre, we are in the female day-apartments.
 These are upon the same plan as those of the males.
 The old women who are not infirm are comfortably seated at their knitting and sewing; some are reading the Book of Life, — that best consolation under every condition; some are walking in their sunny court, and perhaps the thought of their tea (for they have tea) is a pleasant anticipation.
 The girls are with the schoolmistress.
 They are learning to knit, to sew, to read, and to write.
 All can now write.
 A year ago, when the Union was first opened, scarcely any could write.
 An intelligent girl or boy, who desires to know something more than is to be found in the school-books, may have a book out of the library, and so may the adults.

 We have seen nothing yet of actual misery; we have scarcely observed a face in which there is a lurking discontent.
 The food, though not luxurious or improvidently distributed, must be abundant; for we have beheld nothing but health.
 We know that health is dependent upon cleanliness, ventilation, and sufficient food.
 Here are undoubtedly cleanliness and ventilation; and the food must be ample for the purposes of health, or there would be sickness.
 But there is an infirmary to be seen.
 Here, indeed, there is some wretchedness, but it is that suffering which we find in the wards of a well-conducted hospital.
 The sufferer has come here for relief.
 Here is the paralytic, whose continued abiding amongst us must be rendered as little burdensome as may be; here is the cripple, who is incapable of labour or of exercise, and his pains must be soothed under the eye of surgical skill; here is one who lost the use of his limbs in the last hard winter, and he is fast recovering his strength and his ability to work.
 The patients tell us that every comfort which they require is within their reach; that every nourishment or even indulgence which they want is instantly given, upon the order of the medical officer.
 We are satisfied that the sick are well cared for.
 The kitchen, the laundry, and the chapel complete the inspection of the building.